+385 98 9205 935 iscmentoring.eu@gmail.com

 Taking responsibility means making our own lives happy first, providing a respectful atmosphere for our daughters, and refusing anything that supports prejudices (like for example sending little girls to beauty contests).

 The change can’t be imposed aggressively to others.
 A woman has to be gentle, but persistent.
-The change must be based on our own behaviour as the example.
+The change must be based on our own behavior as the example.
 Children learn mostly from observing others and their example, and many adults still learn fastest in that way too.

 It’s important for women to realize that, just as they were indoctrinated through most of history to not achieve more and demand more, so were men and boys indoctrinated to think what is normal and what to expect from women.
 It’s pointless to blame them for being indoctrinated, just as it’s pointless to blame girls and women for not knowing better.
 Many men are willing to consider the female perspective if it’s presented in a way that is friendly and logical, rather than full of blame and generalization.
 Some men are not willing to listen because they prefer privilege and power.
 With such men, it’s especially important to keep in mind the following paragraph.